Can You File a Lien on a Home In Massachusetts

 Key Insights

-• A judgment lien can attach to either real estate or personal property, which may impact one’s home if unresolved.
+• A judgment lien can attach to real estate or personal property, which may impact one’s home if unresolved.

 • Before placing a lien, it’s crucial to understand if your property is subject to equitable or statutory liens.